List of countries by foreign exchange reserves: China

-China has the largest reserve since last 14 years.
-The main composition of Chinese forex reserves is approximately two-thirds USD and one-fifth Euros with the rest made up of Japanese Yen and the British Pound.
+China has had the largest reserves for the last 14 years.
+Chinese forex reserves are made up of about two-thirds USD and one-fifth Euros, with the rest made up of Japanese Yen and the British Pound.
 China was the second country to reach $500 billion and the first to reach $1 trillion in reserves.
-China is also the only country that reached net reserves of $2 trillion and $3 trillion.
-Chinese forex reserve reached over $3.993 trillion and possibly reached $4 trillion before July 2014 but there was no official figures to confirm it.
+China is also the only country that has reached net reserves of $2 trillion and $3 trillion.
+Chinese forex reserve reached over $3.993 trillion and possibly reached $4 trillion before July 2014, but there were no official figures to confirm it.

 Japan

 As of 2024, Japan holds one of the largest foreign exchange reserves globally—estimated between $1.2 trillion and $1.3 trillion—second only to China.
 Managed by the Bank of Japan (BOJ), these reserves are vital to the country's financial stability, supporting the yen, facilitating trade and investment, and serving as a buffer against economic shocks.
 Japan's reserves are highly diversified, consisting mainly of foreign currency assets such as U.S. dollars, euros, British pounds, and Australian dollars.
 A substantial portion is invested in U.S. Treasury securities, offering liquidity and returns.
 While Japan holds a relatively small proportion of gold—around 765 tons—it still considers it a traditional store of value.
 The country also holds Special Drawing Rights (SDRs), an IMF-backed international reserve asset.
 Japan’s reserve strategy has evolved over time, influenced by a deflationary domestic environment and global economic changes.
 Although the U.S. dollar remains dominant in Japan’s portfolio, the BOJ has gradually diversified into other currencies, including limited exposure to the Chinese yuan.
 Japan’s reserves have historically grown due to large trade surpluses, particularly with the U.S. and Asian markets.
 These reserves play a key role in stabilizing the yen and maintaining economic resilience amid shifting global conditions, such as changes in U.S. monetary policy or the rise of China in global trade.
 Overall, Japan’s foreign exchange reserves remain a cornerstone of its economic policy, aimed at ensuring liquidity, stability, and adaptability in a complex and interconnected global financial system.